 “There’s no trace of him, but he wouldn’t just run off like that!”

 “You think something happened to him?”

-Jen simply nodded with a worried look on her face.
+Jen nodded, a worried look on her face.
 Only now did she seem to notice what a mess I was.

-“I-” I started but couldn’t finish the sentence.
-I shook my head.
+“I,” I started but couldn’t finish the sentence.

 “I saw something, that’s all.”